Oh boy...the shills are back.

 Dascoin markets itself as a network of trust, accepted by millions of merchants (lol..no list of merchants to be seen though), and was created not by one team, but by development companies they paid and have listed on their site.
 The team is a bunch of marketing guys, NOT technical or financial guys.

-Basically, it’s a multi-level-marketing scheme using crypto as an angle and was inspired by guys associated, or at least actively interested in OneCoin.
-This could be a long article, wasting time explaining bits of ‘technology’ but most of the whitepaper is really about how the DasEcosystem works.
+Basically, it’s a multi-level-marketing scheme using crypto as an angle and was inspired by guys associated, or at least actively interested with OneCoin.
+This can be a long article, wasting time explaining bits of ‘technology’ but most of the whitepaper is really about how the DasEcosystem works.

 So, in a quick few sentences, you’ll gain a sense of why you should avoid this crap.
 Dascoin has “NetLeaders” who educate others on ‘crypto’ and the beauty of Dascoin convincing them to buy NetLeaders licenses.
-To purchase Dascoin, you must have one of these licenses that range from ~$120 to $25,000+.
+To purchase Dascoin, the entry to do so is through these licenses that range from ~$120 to $25,000+.
 The licenses are paid in fiat currency (lol).
-The higher a license you purchase, the more Dascoin you can earn through ‘cycles.’
+The higher license that is purchased the more Dascoin can be earned through ‘cycles.’
 Cycles are different than the DASC cryptocurrency.
 Cycles are what provides you access to the services and ecosystem.
 They help secure the network.

 Also, Dascoin is distributed by the team, hence no mining.
-When they feel it’s best to inject more currency into the community, they do it.
-All-in-all, why would an excellent cryptocurrency project based on trust not have any sort of mining, have centralized emission of coins, and encourage these expensive licenses sold by “NetLeaders?”
+When they feel it’s best to inject more currency into the community.
+All in all, why would an excellent cryptocurrency project based on trust not have any sort of mining, have centralized emission of coins, and encourage these expensive licenses sold by “NetLeaders?”
 That’s for you to decide.